Negombo – Sri Lanka

 The wild cinnamon that grew in the region around Negombo was said to be “the very best in the universe as well as the most abundant” and for centuries attracted a succession of foreign traders and colonial powers.
 The shallow waters of the Negombo Lagoon provided safe shelter for seafaring vessels and became one of the key ports from which the Singhalese kingdoms conducted external trade.

 Landing in the early 1500s, the Portuguese ousted the Moors, constructed a fort in Negombo and took over the trade of cinnamon to the West.
-It was during the Portuguese occupation that the Karawa, or traditional fishing clan of Negombo embraced Catholicism almost without exception.
-So successfully were they converted that today Negombo is sometimes known as ‘Little Rome’ and nearly two thirds of its population profess a Catholic faith.
+It was during the Portuguese occupation that the Karawa or traditional fishing clan of Negombo embraced Catholicism almost without exception.
+So successfully were they converted that today Negombo is sometimes known as ‘Little Rome’ and nearly two-thirds of its population profess the Catholic faith.

 The Portuguese restructured the traditional production and management of cinnamon and maintained their control over the trade for more than a century.
 The decline of their power began in the 1630s when warfare between the Portuguese and the Kingdom of Kandy reached a stalemate and the King of Kandy turned to the Dutch for help.
 The Dutch captured Negombo from the Portuguese in 1646 and negotiated an armistice with Portugal for ten years.
 The legacy of the Dutch colonial era can be seen in the Dutch Fort, constructed in 1672, a number of other buildings and the extensive canal system that runs 120 km from Colombo in the South, through Negombo to Puttalam in the north.
 The impressive canal network is still used, and outrigger canoes and modern water-craft ply this route daily, for trade and tourist purposes.